ToolJet/ToolJet/docs/docs/copilot.md

 Once activated, the Copilot feature can be accessed while editing any query within the transformations section in the query editor.

-For Copilot to operate, it requires a plain English prompt.
-Copilot possesses the ability to interact with and access components, along with generating code for specific actions related to those components.
-This capability is made possible by Copilot's awareness of the application's current state.
+Copilot's functionality relies on the provision of clear and concise plain English prompts.
+It possesses the capability to interact with and retrieve information from various components, enabling it to generate code specific to the desired actions associated with those components.
+This capability is facilitated by Copilot's comprehensive understanding of the application's present state.

 ### Example: Generating a SQL statement